seguri/infra/DIARY.md

 I abandoned the idea of running ansible directly on the server itself.
 Now that 1P SSH + IPV6 works flawlessly, I'll install ansible on my laptop and issue commands directly from there.

+## Minikube

+I wrote a playbook to install it, then I switched to k3s.
+Something wasn't working (maybe my VPS is too weak).

 [cloud-init]: https://community.hetzner.com/tutorials/basic-cloud-config